 Maintain Your Furnace

 A rundown, neglected furnace will need to work extra hard to operate properly.
 Call in a technician to inspect, repair, and clean your HVAC system to ensure it functions as efficiently as possible.
 Replacing filters every three months is also encouraged to prolong your HVAC unit.
-In addition, preventative maintenance has shown to reduce HVAC energy costs between 5 to 40% depending on the system.
+In addition, preventative maintenance has been shown to reduce HVAC energy costs by between 5 to 40% depending on the system.

 Get Air Ducts Cleaned

 The HVAC system is responsible for consuming a large portion of energy at home, and every component of it can contribute to how much it spends and wastes.
 The air ducts are a key part of this.
 When they get clogged with dust, dirt, and other debris, it limits the amount of air that can circulate in your home while also contributing to polluted indoor air quality.
 Getting the ducts cleaned can remove blockages, improve energy efficiency, and even reduce heating and cooling costs by up to 11%.

 A significant amount of air and energy gets lost due to ductwork that isn’t sealed up properly.
 As a result, air leaks can cause energy consumption to surge, along with your monthly bills.
 Have your ductwork inspected, particularly in areas that are often neglected, like an unfinished basement.
 You don’t want to be paying more to heat areas of your home that are rarely used.

 Larger appliances like the washing machine, dryer and dishwasher, guzzle up more energy than others.
 To minimize your electricity bills, try to only use these during off-peak times.
 In Ontario, this falls between 7 pm to 7 am during weekdays and any time on the weekends.

 Clean Your Appliances